 Another source of stress for many students is the financial burden of going to school.
 Although community college is often more affordable than a traditional college or university, tuition costs thousands of dollars a year on top of living expenses, books, and other costs.
 Many students are also stressed by the pressure hanging over their heads to do well in school so they can land a good job after graduation.
 Whether it takes you two years, four years, or more to complete your degree, that is a long time to be dealing with stress.

 How Does Stress Affect Your Mental and Physical Health?

 According to the American Psychological Association, there are three distinct types of stress: acute stress, episodic acute stress, and chronic stress.
 Acute stress can be either positive or negative, usually short-lived, caused by a specific event.
 For example, getting into a car accident might be a negative source of acute stress, while anticipating a social event would be a positive source.
-Episodic acute stress is acute stress that occurs frequently – it can also be described as a general sense of urgency, or a need to get things done.
+Episodic acute stress is acute stress that occurs frequently – it can also be described as a general sense of urgency or a need to get things done.
 If you have a “Type A” personality, you are probably familiar with this form of stress.

-The third type of stress, chronic stress, is the most damaging and it is one which many college students experience.
-Chronic stress is relentless – it may be low-level stress, but it doesn’t go away.
-Eventually, chronic stress can affect everything from your physical health to your mental wellbeing.
+The third type of stress, chronic stress, is the most damaging and is one many college students experience.
+Chronic stress is relentless – it may be low-level, but it doesn’t go away.
+Eventually, chronic stress can affect everything from your physical health to your mental well-being.
 Chronic stress can trigger internal inflammation that may contribute to serious diseases, including heart disease, stroke, and even cancer.
-It can affect your health and impact your quality of life – it may even lead to mental health issues like depression or anxiety which come with their own problems.
+It can affect your health and quality of life – it may even lead to mental health issues like depression or anxiety which come with their problems.

 Tips for Reducing and Managing Stress in Community College